Cumulocity-IoT/plugins-e2e-setup/README.md

 - `versions-length` - number; maximum number of versions to include in the output.
 Default is `3`.
 Returned list may be shorter if available dist tags are less than provided number.
 Optional.
 - `include-deprecated` - boolean; if set to `true` it will include deprecated versions in the output.
 Default is `false`.
 Optional.
 - `exact-tags` - string; comma separated list of exact dist tags to include in the output, e.g. "y2024-lts,1018.0-lts".
 It will override `include-latest` and `versions-length` inputs.
 Input `include-deprecated` is still applicable along with `exact-tags`.
 Optional.
+- `package-name`- string; name of the package to get versions for.
+Default is `@c8y/ngx-components`.
+Optional.

 ## Get shell apps action